kamilkisiela/graphql-config/README.md

 #### Specifying endpoint info

-You may specify your endpoints info in `.graphqlrc`.
+You may specify your endpoints info in `.graphqlconfig`.
 The simplest case:

 ```json
 {